2dukes/PROJ_SSI_2122/hash-length-extension/hash-length-extension-lab.md

 ![](images/img2.png)

 HMAC uses two passes of hash computation, an inner hash, and an outer hash.
 The inner hash performs `H(K ⊕ ipad, message)`, being `K` the key used.
 The result of this hash (let us call it `h`) is fed into the outer hash `H(K ⊕ opad, h)`.
 The `ipad` and `opad` are both constants, where `ipad` equals the byte `0x36` repeated `B` times, being `B` the size of the block used by `H`'s compression function, in this case, SHA-256, while `opad` equals to the byte `0x5c` repeated B times, as well.
-The reason why the Hash Length Extension Attack with extra commands doesn't work here is that we can't simply extend the content of the message due to the fact that inside the HMAC algorithm the message digest is hashed twice by the compression function SHA-256 that as it's one-way it can't be inverted.
+The reason why the Hash Length Extension Attack with extra commands doesn't work here is that we can't simply extend the content of the message due to the fact that inside the HMAC algorithm the message is hashed twice by the compression function SHA-256 that, as it's a one-way function, it can't be inverted.
 So the logic of reusing the previously mentioned intermediate state to extend the message falls apart, and consequently we won't be able to perform this attack.
-At first, the HMAC algorithm will produce an internal which comes from the inner key (`K ⊕ ipad`) and then, at the second time, the MAC is made from this result plus the outer key (`K ⊕ opad`), making the algorithm immune to Length Extension attacks.
+At first, the HMAC algorithm will produce an internal hash which comes from the inner key (`K ⊕ ipad`) and then, at the second time, the MAC is made from this result plus the outer key (`K ⊕ opad`), making the algorithm immune to Length Extension attacks.